-- 3.3 For referrals to Channel (see 4.3 for details) our referral point is the local Prevent lead at Norfolk Constabulary.
+- 3.2 See Appendix 1 for our Safeguarding procedure for reporting concerns and disclosures. - 3.3 For referrals to Channel (see 4.3 for details) our referral point is the local Prevent lead at Norfolk Constabulary.
 A College Designated Senior Manager will make this referral. - 3.4 Radicalisation is the process by which individuals come to support violent extremism or terrorism.
 There is no typical profile for a person likely to become involved in extremism or when they typically move to adopt violence in support of their particular ideology.
 Some behavioural indicators are listed in Appendix 2 but these are not finite and staff should use their professional judgment and report any concerns they have. - 3.5 We recognise that in Norfolk, far right extremism is present as well as radical Islamist extremism